The reopening of the Cathedral of St Michael and St John

 Bishop Michael McKenna facilitated the ecumenical worship and the blessing of the new Ambo; a gift from the local Anglican Cathedral Parish.
 This generous offering builds on the long running friendship between the Catholic and Anglican Dioceses in the Central West.

 Bishop McKenna then celebrated the first Mass in the renewed Cathedral that evening.
 Concelebrants included Fr Paul Devitt, Vicar General and Dean of the Cathedral, along with a number of the clergy from across the Diocese.
-Bishop Emeritus Peter Wright of the Diocese of Wollongong, and Bishop Emeritus David Walker from the Diocese of Broken Bay were special guests on the night, and also concelebrated the Mass.
+Bishop Emeritus Peter Ingham of the Diocese of Wollongong, and Bishop Emeritus David Walker from the Diocese of Broken Bay were special guests on the night, and also concelebrated the Mass.

 In his homily at the Mass for the Dedication of the new Altar, Bishop McKenna began by repeating the response to the Psalm that the congregation had prayed: “How lovely is your dwelling place O Lord.”